-In March 2019, the Company entered into a license agreement with AgomAb Therapeutics NV for the use of HGF-mimetic SIMPLE Antibodies $^{\text{TM}}$, developed under the Company's Innovative Access Program.
+Non-current financial assets held at fair value through profit or loss is comprised of the profit share in AgomAb Therapeutics NV.
+In March 2019, the Company entered into a license agreement with AgomAb Therapeutics NV for the use of HGF-mimetic SIMPLE AntibodiesTM, developed under the Company's Innovative Access Program.
 In exchange for granting this license, the Company received a profit share in AgomAb Therapeutics NV.
-The Company assessed the accounting treatment and concluded that the license agreement is in scope of IFRS 15 and that any revenue should be recognized at once at the effective date of the agreement.
-The profit share has been designated as a non-current financial asset held at fair value through profit or loss.

 In March 2019, AgomAb Therapeutics NV secured €21.0 million in a Series A financing round.
-The Company used the post-money valuation of this Series A financing round and the number of outstanding shares in determining the initial fair value of the profit sharing instrument.
-In October 2019, a subsequent subscription to the Series A financing round increased the number of outstanding shares.
-The Company re-assessed the fair value of the profit sharing instrument, which resulted in a fair value gain on financial assets at fair value through profit or loss of €1.1 million.
+The Company used the post-money valuation of this Series A financing round and the number of outstanding shares in determining the fair value of the profit sharing instrument and the revaluation of this instrument.
+This instrument is designated as financial asset held at fair value through profit or loss which qualify for level 3 fair value measurement currently based upon the Series A financing round valuation.